How Much Does An Explainer Video Cost? Price vs Value

 Motion graphics are computer animations of shapes, and sometimes words, rather than characters.
 These may be 2D or 3D and are perfect for brands that want to avoid character-led messaging.

 2D animation can give your explainer video a classic look.
-Don’t be fooled by their simplicity–2D videos only work because of hours of iteration and character design.
+Don’t be fooled by their simplicity–2D videos require hours of iteration and character design.
 Yet many video companies try to skimp by simply sliding, rotating, and replacing elements on the screen.
 This technique lacks what makes animation so powerful, movement.
 Look for a studio that understands frame by-frame-character animation.

 Rich, dimensional imagery is the hallmark of 3D animation.
 From engaging characters to realistic product showcases, there’s almost nothing 3D animation can’t do.
 The cost depends on the complexity of the animation.
 Really 2D and 3D can cost about the same.
 The choice between the two is more a question of style than price.

-Costs for live action video can add up quickly.
-Well-known actors, multiple recording locations, and post-production all add up.
-In this example, we’ve even added some animation into the mix.
+Costs for live action video can add up quickly if you want well-known actors or multiple recording locations.
+Post-production also demands some investment.
+In the example above, we’ve even added some animation into the mix.

 But what about…